paulproteus/capnproto/doc/faq.md

 [Capability Myths Demolished](http://zesty.ca/capmyths/usenix.pdf).
 (No really, read it;
 it's awesome.)

+### Is the message format stable?

+Yes.
+Even though the library has a 0.x version number, many software products depend on Cap'n Proto messages to be readable by future versions of the Cap'n Proto library.

+In the case of some surprise, show-stopper bug in an obscure part of Cap'n Proto, we do reserve the right to break backwards compatibility.
+We hope never to use this, but mention it here for completeness.

 ## Usage

 ### How do I make a field "required", like in Protocol Buffers?